Hide

 The first line of output should be IMPOSSIBLE if it is impossible to construct such a forest.

 Otherwise, the first line should be POSSIBLE.
-The next lines should then contain two integers $1 \le a, b \le V$ each, denoting an edge between vertices $a$ and $b$.
-Note that the vertex with number $a$ must have exactly degree $d_a$, i.e. the ordering of the vertices is important.
+The next lines should then contain two integers 1a,bV each, denoting an edge between vertices a and b.
+Note that the vertex with number a must have exactly degree da, i.e. the ordering of the vertices is important.

 Sample Input 1 Sample Output 1